openanolis/dragonball-sandbox/crates/dbs-boot/README.md

-# db-boot
+# dbs-boot

 ## Design

-The `db-boot` crate is a collection of constants, structs and utilities used to boot virtual machines.
+The `dbs-boot` crate is a collection of constants, structs and utilities used to boot virtual machines.

 ## Submodule List